chocolatey/choco-wiki/FeaturesAgentService.md

 * ~~Admins will be able to configure what commands can be run through the background service.~~ Completed with Chocolatey Extension v1.12.4.
 * Admins will have more granular control of what certain users can install.

-### Chocolatey Central Console
+### Chocolatey Central Management

-Chocolatey will have a central core console that will allow you to manage your environments.
-You will need the Chocolatey Agent installed on all machines you wish to manage centrally.
+Chocolatey has a centralized reporting and ultimately will also support endpoint management through [Chocolatey Central Management (CCM)](FeaturesChocolateyCentralManagement.md).
+On machines that will take advantage of CCM, you will need the Chocolatey Agent installed and properly configured to manage them centrally.

-#### Chocolatey Central Console Roadmap

-The console will allow:

-* Centralized Software Management for your entire organization.
-* Centralized reporting of software.
-* Know immediately what software is out of date and on what machines.
-* Know within seconds the entire estate of software and what versions are installed.
-  * Including zips and archives* that do not show up in Programs and Features
-  * Including internal software* that does not show up in Programs and Features
-* Adhoc reporting for a particular machine or set of machines
-* Run arbitrary Chocolatey commands against one or more machines
-* See how many machines you are actively managing in your organization
-* More...

-\* - When deployed through Chocolatey.

 ## See It In Action